Sharan-m-04/MediaMorph-AI/README.md

 - [Ranjith](https://github.com/ranjith-nayak)
 - [Vishnu H S](https://github.com/VisHnuhs117)

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-We welcome contributions from the community!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information.

-## Acknowledgements
+---

 - Special thanks to the creators of Django and DALL-E 2 for their incredible tools.
-- Gratitude to all contributors and users who support this project.
+- Gratitude to all contributors to support this project.

----

-Feel free to explore the code and suggest improvements.
-Happy creating with MediaMorph AI!